wizdmio/wizdm/apps/wizdm/src/assets/docs/en/template.md

-# **Business plan of _{{ name }})_**
+# **Business plan of _{{ name }}_**

 > Welcome to your business plan for {{ name }}.
 This is a draft automatically generated upon the information you provided during the application process.
 > The purpose of this document is to:
 >
-> 1. Describe your idea to the community to better understand how Wizdm can be improved to support it
+> * Describe your idea to help understanding how Wizdm can be improved to support it
-> 1. Demonstrate the content editic functionality of Wizdm (press [Edit](edit) on the action bar to start editing)
+> * Demonstrate the content editing functionality of Wizdm (press [Edit](edit) on the action bar to start editing)
 >
 > ->
-> **Enjoy**
+> ### **Enjoy**
 > <-

 ## **Project name {{ name }}**

+> Here's the 'pitch' you provided during the application.
+The same has been used to describe your idea in the card appearing
+> in the project explorer.
+To change that just click on the edit button top right of the card itself.

 {{ pitch }}

 ## **Background**

 {{ description }}

-## **Revenues stream**

-> Here to describe how do you plan the generate revenues, if any.
-It could be by premium or freemium accounts, donations, transaction fees, advertising and more.
->
-> Be clear and specific.

-{{ revenues }}

 ## **Context**

-> Here where to describe how the area you are going to work in looks like.
-The main topics we recommend clarifying here are:
+> Here where to describe how the area you are going to work in looks like:
 >
-> 1. Who are the players providing similar products or services
+> * Who are the players providing similar products or services
-> 1. What's unique in your offering compared to them
+> * What's unique in your offering compared to them
->
 > So, basically, how you're going to better solve your future customers' needs.

 ### **Players**

 {{ players }}